Elvis10ten/pcas/README.md

 )
 ```

-This object is then used to derive a resolution.
+The contention object is then used to derive a resolution.

 ```kotlin
 fun getResolution(contention: Contention): Resolution {